Volume 84, Number 6, December 2008

 2 Department of Physics and Astronomy, University College London - London WC1E 6BT, UK, EU

-The dynamics of F = 1 spinor condensates initially prepared in a double-well potential is studied in the mean-field approach.
-It is shown that a small seed of m = 0 atoms on a system with initially well-separated m = 1 and m = -1 condensates has a dramatic effect on their mixing dynamics, acting as an effective barrier for a remarkably long time.
+The dynamics of spinor condensates initially prepared in a double-well potential is studied in the mean-field approach.
+It is shown that a small seed of atoms on a system with initially well-separated and condensates has a dramatic effect on their mixing dynamics, acting as an effective barrier for a remarkably long time.
 We show that this effect is due to the spinor character of the system, and provides an observable example of the interplay between the internal spin dynamics and the macroscopic evolution of the magnetization in a spinor Bose-Einstein condensate.

-03.75.Lm – Tunneling, Josephson effect, Bose-Einstein condensates in periodic potentials, solitons, vortices, and topological excitations.
+PACS: 03.75.Mn – Multicomponent condensates; spinor condensates / 03.75.Kk – Dynamic properties of condensates; collective and hydrodynamic excitations, superfluid flow / 03.75.Lm – Tunneling, Josephson effect, Bose-Einstein condensates in periodic potentials, solitons, vortices, and topological excitations

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.